 It’s the one-year anniversary of the hottest day in Victoria’s history.
 Last year’s heat dome, fires and floods, and the hundreds of lives lost here in BC – we must never forget that.

 Extreme weather events are becoming more common due to climate change.
-And the majority of Canadians want action on climate change.
+And a consistent majority of Canadians want governments to take more action on climate change.
 Over the past year, as I’ve met with people across Victoria, a few have asked me an important question: is climate change something that cities can address?

 That’s a good question, and it’s important that we ask questions like that.